icsbookmarket/icsbookmarket.github.io/index.md

 The goal of Milestone 2 was to implement the various collections needed for our application into the underlying Mongo database.
 We also set off to implement the UH CAS authentication system as well as improving the functionality of our app.

+Milestone 2 was implemented as [BowFolio GitHub Milestone M2](https://github.com/icsbookmarket/uhmicsbookmarket/milestone/2)

+The current deplyment of our application can be seen at [Meteor App Deployment](Ah Lim insert here)